Deploy host networking with Network ATC

 The following are requirements and best practices for using Network ATC in Azure Stack HCI:

-Supported on Azure Stack HCI, version 21H2 or later.
+Supported on Azure Stack HCI, version 22H2.

 Must use physical hosts that are Azure Stack HCI certified.